Spanners for Directed Transmission Graphs: Applications

 \subsection{From Spanners to BFS Trees}

-We show how to compute the BFS tree in a transmission graph $G$ for a given root $s \in P$ using the spanner constructions from the previous section.
+We show how to compute the BFS tree in a transmission graph $G$ from a given root $s \in P$ using the spanner constructions from the previous section.
 We adapt a technique that Cabello and Jej\^ci\^c developed for unit-disk graphs~\cite{CabelloJejcic15}.
 Denote by $d_h(s,p)$ the BFS distance (also known as hop distance) from $s$ to $p$ in $G$.
-For $i \in \mathbb{N}_0$ let $W_i \subseteq P$ be the sites $p\in P$ with $d_h(s,p) = i$.
+Let $W_i \subseteq P$ be the sites $p\in P$ with $d_h(s,p) = i$.
 Cabello and Jej\^ci\^c used the Delaunay triangulation (DT) to efficiently identify $W_{i+1}$, given $W_0, \dots, W_i$.
-Our $t$-spanner provides similar properties for transmission graphs as the DT does for unit-disk graphs.
+We use our $t$-spanner in a similar manner for transmission graphs.

 \begin{lemma} Let $t$ be small enough, and let $H$ be the $t$-spanner for $G$ as in Theorem~\ref{thm:2dspannerSpread}, \ref{thm:2dspanner} or~\ref{thm:2dspannerNN}.
 Let $v \in W_{i+1}$, for some $i \geq 1$.
-Then, there is a site $u \in W_i$ and a path $u = q_l,\dots,q_1 = v$ in $H$ with $d_h(s,q_j) = i+1$ for $j = l-1, \dots, 1$. \end{lemma}
+Then, there is a site $u \in W_i$ and a path $u = q_\ell,\dots,q_1 = v$ in $H$ with $d_h(s,q_j) = i+1$ for $j = 1, \dots, \ell$. \end{lemma}

-\begin{proof} We focus on the spanner from Theorem~\ref{thm:2dspanner}, since it has the most complicated structure and subsumes all other cases.
+\begin{proof} We focus on the spanner from Theorem~\ref{thm:2dspanner}, since it has the most complicated structure.
+The proof for the other constructions is similar and simpler.